lakka-switch/documentation/faq.md

 ***

 Short answer : no. Long answer : while the driver is currently not capable of charging Joy-Cons, this is a feature that's being worked on.

 &nbsp;
+> **How do I overclock or underclock the GPU ?
+What is the GPU profile setting in the first tab ?**

+***

+This setting allows you to underclock or overclock the GPU of the Switch.
+At each reboot, the non-docked is applied.
+While underclocking the GPU can allow the battery to drain slower, be aware that higher profiles may cause power failures when the Switch is not docked.
+Plus, the Switch was not made to exceed the docked profile : use at your own risk.

+&nbsp;
 > **How can I see the logs of RetroArch ?
 How can I troubleshoot Lakka ?**